-Today in science: Comet Hale-Bopp | EarthSky.org
+Today in science: Comet Hale-Bopp | Human World | EarthSky

 For more about the world at Hale-Bopp passage around 2213 B.C., click here.

 Thus, in a way, Hale-Bopp is like a clock that measures time in millennia.
 It reminds us of the progress humankind has made since its last visit.
 Imagine what the world will look like when Comet Hale-Bopp next crosses our skies, sometime around the year 4380.

+Comet Hale-Bopp is in the constellation Octans with an estimated magnitude of +25.6.
+The comet is over 4,266,045,046 miles (6,865,534,000 kilometers) distant from the sun.
+This is roughly the same distance from the sun as Pluto.
+Check the current location at theskylive.com.

-Bottom line: On April 1, 1997, Comet Hale-Bopp was at perihelion, its closest point to the sun.
+Bottom line: Twenty-five years ago on April 1, 1997, Comet Hale-Bopp was at perihelion, its closest point to the sun.
 This comet – remembered by many – was the last widely seen comet from the Northern Hemisphere.